This is for those of you who would like to be booked at Caffè Lena.

 I have virtually no budget for paying opening acts.
 The few openers that I book are not new to gigging, they’re just new to the area.
 I will almost always say no to requests to open shows.
 I try to respond to all of my e-mail, but if you’re asking about an opening slot and it’s not something I want to pursue, I may not get back to you.
 I wish it didn’t have to be that way, but the number of requests I get is more than I can handle.

-If you haven’t been dissuaded by what you’ve read, go ahead and send an e-mail to firstname.lastname@example.org with a link to your website and EPK.
+If you haven’t been dissuaded by what you’ve read, go ahead and send an e-mail to email@example.com with a link to your website.
 I love to review new music and set up the concert schedule, but my job encompasses much more than that.
-With all due respect and apologies, it may be a while before you hear from me.
+With all due respect and apologies, it may be a while (one to two months) before you hear from me.
 If you’re looking for a very specific date and need a quick answer, please indicate so in the subject line of your message and I’ll make every effort to get right back to you.

 I look forward to meeting you.